-- The crimes to be assured of any other right guaranteed under this policy.
-To be free from any suggestion that victims must report. - To have any allegations of sexual assault treated seriously; the right to be treated with dignity personal publicity. - To be free from any suggestion that victims are responsible for the commission of crimes against them. - To be free from any pressure from campus personnel to: - Report crimes if the victim does not wish to do so; - Refrain from reporting crimes to avoid unwanted publicity; and/or - Report crimes as lesser offenses than the victim perceives them to be.
+- To be free from any suggestion that victims must report a crime to be assured of any other rights guaranteed. - To have any allegations of sexual assault treated seriously; the right to be treated with dignity personal publicity. - To be free from any suggestion that victims are responsible for the commission of crimes against them. - To be free from any pressure from campus personnel to:

+Report crimes if the victim does not wish to do so;

+Refrain from reporting crimes to avoid unwanted publicity; and/or

+Report crimes as lesser offenses than the victim perceives them to be.